The Root Canal Therapy Process

-Root canal therapy is often done in two appointments: one for the actual procedure and another to place the protective dental crown.
-Depending on the extent of your infection, you may need more than two appointments to make sure your tooth is treated completely.
+Root canal therapy can be completed in as little as two appointments: one for the actual procedure and another to place a protective dental crown.
+You may need multiple appointments to ensure your tooth is treated properly depending on your case.

-Once you’re comfortable, Dr. Gabriel will make a tiny hole in your tooth.
-He’ll use highly accurate dental tools to remove all the natural material from inside your tooth.
+Before your procedure, Dr. Gabriel may take scans of your tooth to map out your root canal.
+You’ll also receive a local anesthetic and sedation to ensure you won’t feel any pain during your treatment.
+Once you’re comfortable, Dr. Gabriel will make a tiny hole in your tooth and use accurate dental tools to remove all the infected material from inside the structure.
 If any nerves or tissue is left inside your tooth, they can become reinfected.

-After your tooth has been cleared, Dr. Gabriel will send an impression of it to the laboratory to create a permanent dental crown.
-A temporary crown will protect your tooth until the permanent crown is ready.
+After your tooth has been cleared, Dr. Gabriel will send an impression of it to the lab to create a permanent dental crown.
+A temporary crown will be provided until it’s ready and delivered.

 When your permanent dental crown is ready, we’ll schedule an appointment for you to come back for your second visit.
-Dr. Gabriel will take the temporary crown off and clean the tooth.
-He’ll fill the tooth with a putty-like material called gutta-percha to stabilize it.
-Then, he’ll fill the small hole and securely place the permanent crown.
+Dr. Gabriel will remove the temporary crown and thoroughly clean the tooth.
+He’ll then fill it with a putty-like material called gutta-percha to stabilize it.
+Then, Dr. Gabriel will fill the small hole and securely place your permanent crown.